PetrosExarchos/Algorithms-And-Complexity/README.md

 5. Type: "dotnet build" (no quotes) to build the created project.

+(more information regarding creation of a new c# console project: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code)

 Phase 3# (Code transplant surgery)

 1. Copy all the csharp files (.cs) from the Scripts folder and paste to your project's root directory.
 Replace where asked.